Headwaters Tours Open from May 15 to November 15

 Headwaters Forest Hiking Trail - Elk River Trail

-The Elk River Trail (11 miles round trip) is accessed though Eureka and starts along an old logging road that follows the Elk river through the remains of Falk an old logging town at about the 1 mile point and continues on for about 3 miles with only moderate terrain difficulty.
-Then a single track trail ascends through second growth redwoods to a about a half mile loop through old growth redwoods at the edge of the Headwaters forest preserve.
-This section is moderate to strenuous hiking.
-Public access to the trailhead is through Elk River road 6 miles southeast of Eureka.
-The first mile of the trail is paved and accesible for those with limited mobilty.
+The Elk River Trail (11 miles round trip) is accessed at the end of Elk River Road in Eureka.
+The trail begins along an old logging road that follows the Elk River through the remains of Falk, a historic logging town.
+The first three miles of trail are moderate and the last two miles are arduous.
+The trail ends in a half mile loop through old-growth redwoods.
+The first mile of the Elk River Trail is paved and accessible for those with limited mobility.
 This hiking trail is open year round.
 Pets are allowed for the first 3 miles of the trail.

 The Salmon Creek Hiking Trail (3 miles round trip from the trailhead) is accessed through Newburg road in Fortuna.
 These hikes are guided and a reservation is required.
-Reservations can be made by calling the Arcata Field Office or requested on this site.
+Reservations can be made by calling the Arcata Field Office 707-825-2300 or requesting on here.
 The difficulty of this hike is moderate, not easy.
 There are significant sections of uphill hiking.
 This 3 mile round trip is a free guided hike thanks to volunteers and rangers from the BLM Arcata field office.
-Call 707-825-2300 to make reservations or sign up for a group here.
 Guided hikes are generally available (weather dependent) from June through November of each year.
 GET MORE INFO HERE!